History of Cusco: Epidemics

 During the colony, Cusco also suffered many epidemics.
 Between April and November 1720, a terrible feverish wave caused 40,000 deaths in the provinces of the same Bishopric while, 20,000 in the city of Cusco, in some days in Cusco, such as August 10 of that year, up to 700 deaths.
 Even today it has not been possible to clarify what disease that was.
 The chronicles of the time speak of a malarial fever called tabardillo.
 Faced with so many dead, it built a cemetery of a ravine was later called Ayahuayco.
 The tragedy inspired an anonymous wall painting in the church of Catca, in Quispicanchi.

 The rise of mining activity in Huancavelica and Potosí generated an important migration of mita mineworkers for the work and the transportation of goods, whose the latters the center of operations was Cusco.
-Alonso Carrió de la Bandera says in his Lazarillo de ciegos caminantes desde Buenos Aires hasta Lima (1773) that Cusco, throughout the 18th century, was "a very populated city, of great human movement and sustained transportation of goods".
+Alonso Carrió de la Vandera says in his Lazarillo de ciegos caminantes desde Buenos Aires hasta Lima (1773) that Cusco, throughout the 18th century, was "a very populated city, of great human movement and sustained transportation of goods".